yunabe/easycsv/README.md

 the frist column is mapped to Age and the second column is mapped to Name.
 So `{Alice 10}` and `{Bob 20}` are stored to the struct respectively.
 You can not use both `index` tag and `name` tag in the same struct.
 Read reports an error in that case.

 If you pass a pointer to a slice to Read, Read converts CSV row into the slice and fills it to the argument.
+If the argument `e` is invalid, Read returns false immediately and the reason of the error is reported by `Done()`.

 The conversion from CSV row (string) to the given field type (int, float32, bool, etc...) is handled in Reader automatically.